ZacharyBork/NectarGAN/docs/api/trainers/trainer.md

 **However, one thing to note is that, when initializing a `Trainer`, you may also pass it a pre-constructed `ConfigManager`.
 In this case, the `Trainer` will just replace its internal `ConfigManager` with the one it's passed.**

-When a `Trainer` subclass is initialized, the base `Trainer` class will perform a series of convenience functions:
+When a `Trainer` subclass is initialized, the base `Trainer` class will perform a series of setup functions:
 1. It will initialize a number of core member variable, all of which will be discussed in more detail below.
 2. Take the input config, whatever form that might take, and use it to initialize its internal ConfigManager.
 3. Extract the selected device from the config's `config.common.device` and assign it to `self.device` since it's needed so frequently.

-If the trainer was initialized with `quicksetup=False`, then the `Trainer` init function ends here.
-However, if `quicksetup=True` (default), the `Trainer` init performs a few extra convenience steps.
+**If the trainer was initialized with `quicksetup=False`, then the `Trainer` init function ends here.** However, if `quicksetup=True` (default), the `Trainer` init performs a few extra convenience steps.
 This will be expanded upon in a later section but, generally speaking, a `Trainer` will almost always be initialized with `quicksetup=True`.
 For now, though, these are the additional steps taken if `quicksetup=True`:

 4. The `Trainer` will build an output directory for the current experiment based on the output and experiment settings in the config.
 Or if `continue_train` is `True` in the `config` it was passed, it will instead just overwrite its `self.experiment_dir` with the path to the selected experiment to continue.
 5. It will then initialize a [`LossManager`](/docs/api/losses/lossmanager.md) to manage all of the losses during training.